felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.11.0-rc1 =
+= 1.11.0-1 =

-(2016/11/12) Added a new 'hasPart' property to the Schema Type CollectionPage markup to include posts in the current archive page.
+(2016/11/12) Added an "Item Type for Blog Home Page" option for non-static home pages.
+Added a new 'hasPart' property with a list of posts for the Schema CollectionPage, ProfilePage, and SearchResultsPage markup.

 = 1.10.8-1 =